dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 Rooting from the live fs of a sealed volume is not allowed on a RELEASE build
 ```

-This is due to issues around Secure Boot boot being enabled in Beta 10, currently unknown whether this is an intentional bug on Apple's end.
-To resolve, set `SecureBootModel` to `Disabled`
+This is due to issues around Secure Boot boot being enabled in Beta 10 with older versions of OpenCore.
+Simply update to 0.6.3 to resolve

+* Specifically commit [ba10b5d](https://github.com/acidanthera/OpenCorePkg/commit/1b0041493d4693f9505aa6415d93079ea59f7ab0) or newer is required

 ## Virtual Machine Route